ayman-saleh/aydea.saas.application/README.md

 To get started you can follow the instructions below.

-For more information and detailed guides please visit [the official documentation](https://beta.saas-ui.dev/docs/nextjs-starter-kit).
+For more information and detailed guides please visit [the official documentation](https://saas-ui.dev/docs/nextjs-starter-kit).

 ## Branches

-- `main` is the latest version with Auth.js (NextAuth)
+- `main` is the latest version with Better Auth
-- `supabase` is the version with Supabase
+- `supabase` is the version with Supabase Auth

 ## Installation